udexon/PhosCloudless/FSR2_Benefits.md

     - [ Phos ID-less Messaging Protocol ](https://github.com/udexon/PhosPay/blob/master/PhosPay_Step_1.md)

-2. Fragmentation of programmers due to programming languages;
+2. Fragmentation of programmers due to programming languages:
   - One of the many obstacles project owners of open source repositories are facing is fragmentation of programmers due to programming languages.
 This causes the difficulties in recruiting sufficient number of collaborators for each project and the cumulative effect of this problem is cannot be underestimated.
   - [ Phos Stack Machine Shell (Shellet) ](https://github.com/udexon/PhosCloudless/blob/master/Phos_Imgui.md) is a Forth like shell that can be implemented in all known programming languages, thus making it a universal script that can be deployed across all cloud computing platforms.
 Phos script simplifies and revolutionizes learning of programming and mathematics with a novel ___"one word at a time"___ approach based on Reverse Polish Notation, making programming and mathematics more accessible to a much greater and younger population.
 Shellet refers to a shell embedded within a program (hence the "&ast;-let" suffix) derived from the minimalist Forth architecture.